-This course is designed to explore the relevant legal processes and the civil, constitutional, and criminal issues affecting persons with mental health disabilities.
-Possible topics include: involuntary civil commitment, institutional rights, the right to refuse treatment, deinstitutionalization, the Americans with Disabilities Act, competencies, the insanity defense, sexually violent predator acts, and the impact of mental disability in the criminal trial process on issues such as confessions and sentencing, including the death penalty.
+Mental Disability Law: This course explores the relevant legal processes and the civil, constitutional, and criminal issues affecting persons with mental disabilities.
+Topics include involuntary civil commitment, institutional rights, the right to refuse treatment, deinstitutionalization, the Americans with Disabilities Act, competencies, the insanity defense, sexually violent predator acts, and the impact of mental disability in the criminal trial process on issues such as confessions and sentencing.

 Seattle University School of Law

 Contact/Student Resource Center

 It is Seattle University and Seattle U Law policy that no qualified person, on the basis of disability, be excluded from participation, denied benefits or subject to discrimination in any university job, facility, program or activity.
 Seattle U Law provides reasonable accommodations for students with a disability.

 Disability Services Coordinator

 Estate and Disability Planning Clinic: Students represent low-income elder or disabled clients who are in need of planning for end of life/death, a possible future inability to make health care or financial decisions, and options for planning for financing costly long term care needs.
 Students advise clients facing difficult medical diagnoses and work with them to draft and execute documents that meet their estate planning goals.
 Documents generally include preparation of wills, powers of attorney, disposition of remains, special needs trusts, and health care advance directives.

 Students can complete externships at Disability Rights Washington, as well as an array of other legal services organizations that focus on representation of clients with disabilities.